logo

 TMS services offered in Fort Collins, CO

-Transcranial magnetic stimulation (TMS) is a noninvasive and pain-free therapy that offers rapid improvement of depression, obsessive-compulsive disorder (OCD), and other mental health conditions.
+Transcranial magnetic stimulation (TMS) is a noninvasive therapy that offers rapid improvement of depression, obsessive-compulsive disorder (OCD), and other mental health conditions.
 At Psychiatric Services of the Rockies, patient-focused psychiatrist Josiah Ziegler, DO, offers this groundbreaking technology in the Fort Collins, Colorado, office.
 To learn more about how you can get fast relief, book a consultation online or call the office today.

 TMS Q&A